-Whether you are a new to photography or an expert photographer, there is always something more to be learned in the photography world.
-Business techniques and strategies change every year, so it is important to stay up to date on techniques on how to achieve certain project, also, camera gear and what you can do with it and editing platforms to get the most out of your photography efforts.
+Whether you are new to photography or an expert photographer, there is always something more to be learned in the photography world.
+Business techniques and strategies change every year, so it is important to stay up to date on techniques on how to achieve certain projects, also, camera gear and what you can do with it, and editing platforms to get the most out of your photography efforts.

 Here are 20 great resources to help you get that perfect shot or start that engaging photography business in today’s technologically changing world, and improve your professional photography skills.

-I want to start saying that this is my favorite photography tutorial website.
-PROEDU helps photographers turn their snapshot into a piece of art.
-It offers high-quality tutorials about color-grading, retouching, filmmaking and many other topics to strengthen your professional photography skills.
-The reason I love these guys is because the instructors are all working professionals and you really get to see them working as they were with a real client.
+I want to start by saying that this is my favorite photography tutorial website.
+PROEDU helps photographers turn their snapshots into a piece of art.
+It offers high-quality tutorials about color-grading, retouching, filmmaking, and many other topics to strengthen your professional photography skills.
+The reason I love these guys is that the instructors are all working professionals and you really get to see them working as they were with a real client.
 If you want a taste of how their courses are, just take a look at their free beer photography tutorial.

 Karl Taylor Education

-This site collects articles about the craft of photography, videography and business.
-Also, Fstoppers provides news articles to inform you on advances in camera technology, to keep you up-to-date on the latest improvements in photography.
-They also offer great courses about business, video shooting and editing, product photography, etc. They invite talented artists like Monte Isom, Mike Kelley, Elia Locardi and more to share their knowledge of their craft and pack these amazing pieces that we can buy to get better at what we love to do.
+This site collects articles about the craft of photography, videography, and business.
+Also, Fstoppers provides news articles to inform you of advances in camera technology, to keep you up-to-date on the latest improvements in photography.
+They also offer great courses about business, video shooting, and editing, product photography, etc. They invite talented artists like Monte Isom, Mike Kelley, Elia Locardi, and more to share their knowledge of their craft and pack these amazing pieces that we can buy to get better at what we love to do.

 Joe McNally Photography